tamaroh/PairMaker/README.md

 - Create service account
 - Create OAuth 2.0 client ID
 - Download JSON credentials (Get `client_email`, `private_key` from service account and `client_id` from 0Auth 2.0 client ID)

-2. [Visit GitHub's OAuth App Registration](https://github.com/settings/applications/new) and fill in the form.
-Then, generate a new client secret.

 After creating all necessary keys, run next command and paste appropriate values.